Key takeaways

 You didn't say "yes."
 You said, "fine, I'll sign."
 But was that really a choice, or a threat in disguise?

-In this post, we break it down: what qualifies as signing a contract under duress, how to prove it in court, and how to protect both sides from costly legal fallout.
+In this post, we break it down: what qualifies as signing a contract under duress, how to prove it in court, and — critically — how to build a signing process that makes duress claims nearly impossible to sustain against you.

 What is signing under duress?

-“Signing under duress” means you signed a contract against your will because someone forced or unfairly pressured you.
-In other words, your assent wasn’t free, there was coercion.
+"Signing under duress" means you signed a contract against your will because someone forced or unfairly pressured you.
+Your assent wasn't free — there was coercion.
 Under contract law, free consent is essential.
 A court will invalidate a contract if one party proves they were compelled by wrongful threats or pressure to sign.

 What qualifies as legal duress?